gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 ---

-## V. Part Two — The Allegory of History
+## V. Part Two, the Allegory of History

 **Faust, Part Two** is a different work entirely.

-Where Part One is personal — the drama of a soul — Part Two is cosmic, allegorical, historical.
+Where Part One is personal, the drama of a soul,
+Part Two is cosmic, allegorical, historical.

 It spans:
-— The court of the Holy Roman Emperor
+the court of the Holy Roman Emperor
-   (a critique of political power without wisdom)
+(a critique of political power without wisdom);
+ancient Greece
-— Ancient Greece (the marriage of Northern and Southern spirit) — The creation of Homunculus (the attempt to create life artificially) — The reclamation of land from the sea
+(the marriage of Northern and Southern spirit);
+the creation of Homunculus
+(the attempt to create life artificially);
+the reclamation of land from the sea
-   (Faust's final project — and his final failure)
+(Faust's final project, and his final failure).

 The language shifts from the colloquial directness of Part One